nguyenhuy0905/WPFSweeper/README.md

 Compared to my [oldSweeper](https://github.com/nguyenhuy0905/old-sweeper), this one is a lot cleaner, kind of better documented, and has some more features.
 With some funny algorithms also.

+### UPDATE: FAILED PROJECT
+* I declared that, this project is a fail project of mine, at least a pretty spectacular fail of mine.
+I had it planned pretty detailed before even starting this repo.
+While I hate the ending myself, but it started with an alright scene.
+#### Proposed improvements:
+* Dependency injection: solves the issue of possibly null-MainWindow (that I met a couple times during this, had to rewrite a bunch of code).
+Also allows me to write "dummy classes" before "real" classes to test each class separately before moving to writing the next class.
+* Database: it is not the safest, but safer still, way to save a currently running game.
+* Docker or another, non-platform-dependent framework: avoids compatibility issues.
+This current project only runs on Windows machines that has .NET 7.0 installed, and only properly test-able on Visual Studios and maybe its JetBrains equivalent.

 ---
 ### How-to: test and edit source code
 I feel like I need to write this because of the framework I use.
 While you can try something different, this is what I am using